AnggaR96s/Reforestation/README.md

-## Yesterday a clown held a door open for me.
-I thought it was a nice jester.
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.